Basedbase-ai/LLM-SVD-distillation-scripts/README.md

 4.  **Manual Cleanup**: After the script completes, the temporary worker files (`temp_lora_weights_*.safetensors`) will remain in the directory.
 Once you have verified that the final LoRA file has been created successfully, you can manually delete these temporary files.

 ## Correcting the `adapter_config.json`
-By default, the main distillation script can fail to generate a correct `adapter_config.json` file.
+By default, the old distillation scripts can fail to generate a correct `adapter_config.json` file.
+The new distill script does not have this issue.
 A separate script, `create_lora_config.py`, is provided to fix this issue after the main `.safetensors` file has been created.

 1.  **Configure the fix script**: Open the `create_lora_config.py` script.
 2.  **Match the paths**: Update the configuration variables at the top of the file (`LORA_FILE_PATH`, `STUDENT_BASE_FOLDER`, `OUTPUT_LORA_CONFIG_PATH`, etc.) to match the paths you used in the main distillation script.